Managing Cortex AI Function costs with Account Usage

 GRANT ROLE AI_FUNCTIONS_USER_LONG_RUNNING_ROLE TO USER LONG_RUNNING_USER;

-Add the following condition to the WHERE clause of the procedure to exclude queries run by users with this role from being cancelled.
+Add the following condition to the HAVING clause of the CTE in the procedure to exclude queries run by users with this role from being cancelled.

 Now the user can assume the role to run a long-running query without it being canceled: